 With the opening of the new Sartori Elementary School in August 2018, the 2017 elementary deficit capacity of 1,244 was dramatically reduced by nearly 40% to 755.
-Currently, as a result of recent enrollment declines, that deficit has been further reduced to 498.
-However, even with the K-5 enrollment decreases projected through the 2025 -26 school year, existing facilities will still be inadequate to house all K-5 students.
-Aside from these growth-related deficits, the future implementation of reduced K-3 student/teacher ratios, as prescribed by the McCleary Act, will further necessitate the need for additional elementary school capacity.
-With the passage of the 2019 Bond Measure, approved by the voters in November, 2019, the District is proceeding with the design and construction of its sixteenth elementary school, located in the Hazen High School service area, where the District has experienced the most growth in the past.
+With the passage of the 2019 Bond Measure, approved by the voters in November 2019, the District is proceeding with the construction of its sixteenth elementary school, located in the Hazen High School service area, where the district has experienced the most recent growth in the past decade plus.
 The new school is scheduled to be completed and opened for the 2023-24 school year.